xuankimtran/docs-1/pages/katalon-studio/how-to-guides/implement_ddt_mysql.md

 Prior to v8.0, MySQL is one of the Katalon Studio built-in libraries, which allows the built-in database connection support.
 Unfortunately, due to the open-source library compliance issue, it is removed from Katalon Studio built-in function.

-> See which libraries Katalon Studio support built-in JDBC drivers [here](https://docs.katalon.com/katalon-studio/docs/database-settings.html#introduce-database-connection).
+> See which libraries Katalon Studio supports built-in JDBC drivers [here](https://docs.katalon.com/katalon-studio/docs/database-settings.html#introduce-database-connection).
 >
 > See Katalon Studio built-in libraries [here](https://docs.katalon.com/katalon-studio/docs/database-settings.html#introduce-database-connection).